pinciflucnik/forum/README.md

 Rest-Api is provided in separate repository.

 ## Purpose
-Build as an exam project for SoftUni's Angular coure february 2024
+Build as an exam project for SoftUni's Angular course february 2024